 - Enable students to communicate theory and research in risk and choice

 The learning and teaching methods include:

-22 contact hours and 128 hours of independent study (reading and developing assignments).
+22 contact hours, 11 hours of guided learning, 11 hours of captured content, and 106 hours of independent study (reading and developing assignments).

 The contact hours will be comprised of 11 two-hour sessions.
 The majority of the sessions will be seminars in which relevant material is introduced and then discussed during the class.